 (4) On the expiry of his or her term of office, a senior executive officer is eligible for reappointment under subsection (1) as a senior executive officer on the basis of terms and conditions agreed between him or her and the employing authority.

-(5) An employing authority shall in accordance with approved procedures appoint a senior executive officer to fill a vacancy in an office, or to the performance of other functions, in the Senior Executive Service for such term not exceeding 5 years as is specified in the instrument of his or her appointment.
+(5) An employing authority shall in accordance with the Commissioner’s instructions appoint a senior executive officer to fill a vacancy in an office, or to the performance of other functions, in the Senior Executive Service for such term not exceeding 5 years as is specified in the instrument of his or her appointment.

 (6) A person shall be appointed under subsection (5) at the same time as his or her appointment under subsection (1).

 [Section 53 amended by No. 20 of 2002 s.
-25(4); amended in Gazette 15 Aug 2003 p.
+25(4); No. 39 of 2010 s.
+48 and 70; amended in Gazette 15 Aug 2003 p.
 3690.]

 54. Transfer of senior executive officers